JUCMNAV/TURNtoURN/README.md

 * Other orderings do not matter and can be placed anywhere in the file, including in between the aforementioned rules.

 ## TODO
-* Remove TODO statements
 * Make getter helpers more explicitly return either a TURN or URN object
 * Refactor for increased readability
-	* Rearrange methods so that their order feels more natural.
+	* Rearrange methods so that their order feels more natural
-	* Make variable name orderings in method arguments consistent
-	* Rename methods and variables so that their names better describe their behavior and contents respectively
-	* Rename variable names in 'using' blocks with a better convention
 	* Write down the return type for each called rule
 * Refactor for increased consistency
 	* Make sure all select(n.name='') are consistent in (Turn2Urn remains)
-	* Files
-		* Update names of .turn input files in TURNTestInput to match with new xml file names
-		* Update names of files and test cases to be consistent with names of turn/urn items (e.g., Endpoint to EndPoint)
 * Describe in this README how to use the launch configurations that have been added to the project
 * Describe how to verify correctness of functionalities when working on this system
+	* LaunchConfigurations, comparison scripts, diffchecker, debug statements

+## Suggested further work
+	* Determine which attributes are not being tested (e.g., author in tStrategies)
+	* Find a way to remove the maps used in the transform
+	* Write a script / create a plugin which automatically parses code to create header-like descriptions of file contents at the start of the file
+		* Something with subsections using headings which makes a list of all the rules in each subsection
 	* TURN
 		* Check if it is acceptable to rename some TURN variables for more consistency in naming
 			* EndpointWithConnect vs EndPoint